yiisoft/docs/guide/en/start/creating-project.md

-# Installing Yii
+# Creating a Project

-You can install Yii using the [Composer](https://getcomposer.org/) package manager.
+You can create Yii project using the [Composer](https://getcomposer.org/) package manager.

 We recommend starting with a project template that is a minimal working Yii project implementing some basic features.
 Its code is organized in a recommended way.
 Therefore, it can serve as a good starting point for your projects.